woa-msmnile/msmnilePkg/Documentation/How to adapt it to my sm8150 device.md

 						Set the value to the ID you set above.

-## 2. Set Your Device's Revolution in Platforms/SurfaceDuoPkg/SurfaceDuo.dsc
+## 2. Set Your Device's Resolution in Platforms/SurfaceDuoPkg/SurfaceDuo.dsc
 	After adding a device ID , then you should write some configs for it.
 	It is easy to do.
 	Open this file and add it.